 Prizes and Jurors

+Contest jurors will select an Image of Excellence winner and Images of Distinction honorees.
 Previous winners have received prizes such as a subscription to Adobe Creative Cloud, cameras and photography equipment.
-The prizes for 2018 are to be announced.
+The prizes for 2020 are to be announced.